MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 *Run-time access*—access from an Xbox console—allows your developers, testers, reviewers, and eventually your customers to run and play product instances.

+> [!NOTE]
-**Note** In order to be available for run-time access, a product instance must be placed in a sandbox.
+> In order to be available for run-time access, a product instance must be placed in a sandbox.
 Once a build is placed in a sandbox, XDP users or devkit devices that have been granted access to that sandbox can run the instance.
 To do this, they log on to Xbox One via an Xbox console, using one of their dev accounts—special accounts that function as virtual users for run-time access.

 When we are talking about sandboxes, we are typically talking about run-time access to content that runs on Xbox Live.
 In order to access a service in Xbox Live, a title ID is required.
 Once an **appxmanifest** contains a title ID, the console will send the title ID to Xbox Live.
 Xbox Live security services will not provide back a valid token unless the principal (device or user) has been given access to the title.